scraggo/tone-rhythm/docs/tone-rhythm@latest.md

 Factory to get tone-rhythm methods

-BREAKING CHANGE IN v1.0.0 - Tone is now a true "peer dependency" and needs to be included here.:
+BREAKING CHANGE IN v1.0.0 - Tone is now a true "peer dependency" and needs to be included here: